VancouverBitdevs/nodeacademy/_posts/2023-05-24-install-lnd.md

 The Lightning Network Daemon (LND) is a Lightning Network node implementation written in go.
 It is by far the most popular routing node on the Lightning Network today.
 You can find it's source code at [github.com/lightningnetwork/lnd](https://github.com/lightningnetwork/lnd).

-Litd is a software bundle that includes LND, as well as Lightning Lab's Lightning Network tools [Loop](https://docs.lightning.engineering/lightning-network-tools/loop), [Pool](https://docs.lightning.engineering/lightning-network-tools/pool), [Faraday](https://docs.lightning.engineering/lightning-network-tools/faraday) and in the future, [Taproot Assets](https://docs.lightning.engineering/lightning-network-tools/taproot-assets).
+Litd is a software bundle that includes LND, as well as Lightning Lab's Lightning Network tools [Loop](https://docs.lightning.engineering/lightning-network-tools/loop), [Pool](https://docs.lightning.engineering/lightning-network-tools/pool), [Faraday](https://docs.lightning.engineering/lightning-network-tools/faraday) and [Taproot Assets](https://docs.lightning.engineering/lightning-network-tools/taproot-assets).
 Through `litd` we can access other useful features such as [LND Accounts](https://docs.lightning.engineering/lightning-network-tools/lightning-terminal/accounts), [Lightning Node Connect](https://docs.lightning.engineering/lightning-network-tools/lightning-terminal/lightning-node-connect) and [Lightning Terminal](https://docs.lightning.engineering/lightning-network-tools/lightning-terminal/connect).

 In this section, we are going to install the `litd` software bundle to give us easy access to all of the features we need without going through multiple installations.
 Litd is fully open-source.